Shopify/polaris/polaris.shopify.com/content/foundations/design/design.md

 ---
 title: Design
+description: These are the principles that shape how we design all the experiences across the Shopify admin.
 keywords:
   - visual design
   - design language
   - design
 ---

-# Design

-These are the principles that shape how we design all the experiences across the Shopify admin.

 ![Design of Polaris for Admin, showcasing an admin interface and a mobile view](/images/foundations/design/design-intro@2x.png)